 If it’s true, why aren’t your customers buying more?
 Perhaps you’re not asking them to.

 Many organizations take the position that customer service representatives shouldn’t sell.
-They believe customer service representatives are to take orders, answer inquires, or deal with complaints.
+They believe service agents are there to take orders, answer customer questions, or deal with complaints.

-Smart organizations realize the amazing potential in designing scenarios in which customers have more opportunities to buy and the reps have more opportunities to create customer happiness by being astute enough to know what those customers need.
+Smart marketers realize the amazing potential in designing scenarios in which customers have more opportunities to buy, and the reps have more opportunities to create customer happiness.
+How?
+By making sure reps are astute enough to know what those customers need.

 My experience with CSRs over the years tells me that most service reps do not like to sell.
 In fact, many of them have less than glowing opinions of “salespeople.”
 On further inquiry, I find that CSRs love to help, they love to be useful.
 If you ask them if they would feel good if they could provide their customers with more ease, more convenience, more peace of mind, more value, more variety, more satisfaction or more delight, they will enthusiastically respond, Yes!

 Here are some steps you can take to create the right environment for maximum selling results: